ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 You should be able to check the above screenshots to see the ETL work.

-As for the dashboard access: Please use this [Link](https://app.powerbi.com/viewr=eyJrIjoiMWNhN2U3ODktZDJjZi00NDc1LThmMjktNzMyZDZmYTBmMTY5IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9) to access your data.
+As for the dashboard access: Please use [this link](https://app.powerbi.com/view?r=eyJrIjoiMWNhN2U3ODktZDJjZi00NDc1LThmMjktNzMyZDZmYTBmMTY5IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9) to access the Power BI report.